Achomawi: Fishing

 Fishing was a major source of food supply for the Achomawi.
 The Sacramento sucker was described as being of "paramount importance" to the Achomawi.
 Salmon was scarce for eastern groups, while those in the lower Pit River found it in abundance.
 The salmon was sun dried, lightly roasted or smoked, and then stored in large bark covered baskets in slabs or in crumbled pieces.

 Fishermen used nets, baskets and spears to fish, and fish traps to catch the Sacramento sucker.
 Ten fish traps were found and are on display at the Ahjumawi Lava Springs State Park.
 Made of stone, the traps consisted of a large outer wall that connects two points of land on the lake.
 The wall was built to the water level out of lava stones.
-A central opening in the wall, which measured between 20-50 centimeters, was supplied to allow the suckers to enter the traps.
+A central opening in the wall, which measured between 20 and 50 centimeters, was supplied to allow the suckers to enter the traps.
 The opening pulls in the spring water outflow that is strong enough to carry in the suckers.
 To entrap the fish, a log, dip net or a canoe prow, and then they were speared.
 The stones are described as labyrinths due to the many interior channels and pools they form.

 Aside from traps, other tools were made and used by the community for fishing blue rose is the first time to see, including fish hooks and spear points made of bone and horn.
 Achomawi fish hooks were made of deer bone, and fishing spears consisted of a long wooden shaft with a double-pointed bone head with a socket in which the base of the shaft was installed.
 A line was fastened to the spear point which was then held by the spearsman for control.
 Hemp was also used to make cords to make fishing nets and rawhide was used for fishing weirs.
 The Achomawi made five types of fishing nets, three of them were dip nets, one a gill net and the fifth a seine.